Information about other people

 Use of your information outside of the United Kingdom

 Privacy laws and practice are constantly developing and we aim to meet high standards.
 Our policies and procedures are, therefore, under continual review.
 We may, from time to time, update our security and privacy policies.
 If we want to make any significant changes to the way in which we will use your personal data we will contact you directly and, if required, seek your consent.

 Updating and correcting information

-You may update or correct your personal data online in relevant membership areas or by contacting us in writing or by email (see the section ‘How to contact us’ below).
+You may update or correct your personal data online in relevant membership areas or by contacting us in writing or by email (see the section ‘How to contact us’ below or refer to the Relevant ECB Privacy Notice).
 Please include your name, address and/or email address when you contact us as this helps us to ensure that we accept amendments only from the correct person.
 We encourage you to promptly update your personal data if it changes.

 If you are providing updates or corrections about another person, we may require you to provide us with proof that you are authorised to provide that information to us.

 You have a number of legal rights in respect of your personal data.